Vanessa outside her home

 In Nairobi, Kenya, waste pickers are working every day, cleaning up their communities by picking waste and taking it to recycling centres.
-They work tirelessly on enormous, unsanitary dumpsites, sorting through tons of waste that is delivered there from the city.1
+They work tirelessly on enormous, unsanitary dumpsites, sorting through tonnes of waste that is delivered there from the city.1

 They earn little for their essential work, and face abuse from residents who see their jobs as ‘dirty.’
 For women waste pickers, the obstacles are even greater – even life threatening.
 Can you help?